ros-navigation/navigation2/low_accel_notes.md

 ![image](./low_accel_graphics/inter_iteration_feasibility_open_loop_model_dt_not_equal_control_frequency.png)

 For closed loop configurations, the acceleration constraints are respected and we ramp up to the velocity with feedback so it take a bit longer.
 For open loop configurations, we still interestingly violate the constraint.
 This seems due to the fact that we do the t=0 acceleration constraint using `model_dt` rather than the actual `control_frequency` and since we don't have real odometry to ground us into reality, it uses the acceleration corresponding to `accel * model_dt / control_frequency` (in the case of this: x2) when they are not the same.
 Using the `control_period` instead during the acceleration constraint added in (1) and (2) above, we fix this case.

 ![image](./low_accel_graphics/intra_iteration_open_loop_not_equal_model_control_freq_t=0.png)

 However when they are equal, it is still not addressed.
 This took me several hours to figure this one out.
 Essentially the shifting logic 'skips' the first control sample `vx(0)` and applies `vx(1)`.
-Its pretty obvious we then allow ourselves to use an additional timestep which lets us double the acceleration limits, precisely.
+Its pretty obvious we then allow ourselves to use an additional timestep which let's us double the acceleration limits, precisely.
 Now how to fix this cleanly up-front and not in post-processing took some pencil and paper work that we'll skip to the solution for:

 In  (1) and (2) above where we apply the acceleration constraints based on the speed, we need to hard-set the t=0 index to be the speed, such that `t=1` is required to be within dynamic limits of that current speed by 1 timestep duration -- only for the case of `model_dt = control_frequency`.
 Otherwise, we should let it float as any value as long as it is within the acceleration limit window.